Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 If you are looking to bring animals into the UK for sale or re-homing then you will need to comply with the rules governing trade in these animals.

 It is important that you comply with these rules; they are in place to keep the UK free from rabies and certain other exotic diseases.
-The UK has been free from rabies for many years, but because of the existence of the disease in other countries there is a continued need for an effective system to be in place to manage the risk of rabies being introduced by imported animals.
+The UK has been free from rabies for many years, but because of the existence of the disease in other countries there is a continued need for an effective system to manage the risk of rabies being brought in by imported animals.

 Dogs, cats and ferrets